brandonkwong/nrsv-haiku/README.md

 ### Invoke Options

 By default, `yarn invoke` generates a haiku object from a random verse.
-The `--book`, `--chapter`, and/or `--verse` options may be used to invoke a specific verse; or a random verse of a specific book and/or chapter.
+The `--passage` option may be used to invoke a specific verse; or a random verse of a specific book and/or chapter.
 The following is an example of a specific verse:

 ```
-yarn invoke --book gen --chapter 1 --verse 10
+yarn invoke --passage 'Genesis 1:10'

 {
   id: '0ce484c45320d049b98b13dc7fbc621c',